syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Export-To-PDF.md

 #### DefaultColumnWidth

-SfDataGrid allow you to customize the column width in PDF file based on our requirement by using `DefaultColumnWidth` property.
+SfDataGrid allow you to customize the column width in excel file based on your requirement by using [DataGridPdfExportOption.DefaultColumnWidth](https://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridPdfExportOption~DefaultColumnWidth.html) property.
+The `DefaultColumnWidth` value will be applied to all the columns in the excel sheet.

 {% highlight c# %}
 DataGridPdfExportOption option = new DataGridPdfExportOption();